Watson Fellowship Guidlines

 Develop a clear focus for your topic or idea.
 Feasibility of topic is very important so start thinking broadly and then narrow your subject to a small idea or hypothesis that can be implemented and followed through.
 What is the central question that you wish to answer?
 Can you clearly summarize your project on a short paragraph?

 After you have a topic, think of where you would like to pursue your project.
 Remember that you can’t go to countries where you have previously vacationed, toured, studied, or lived.
-As you think about countries, consider issues such as language, visa regulations, and the relation and importance of location to your topic.
+Consider issues such as language, visa regulations, and the relation and importance of location to your topic.

 As you develop your proposals, think of what contacts you will need to use or locate to implement your project.
 At the initial stage of submitting your Watson application, you may have only a sketch or outline of contacts — this is fine.
 If you are selected as a nominee, you will need to include greater detail of contacts in countries.
 This will add to the feasibility of your project.
 Again your network of advisors, faculty, family, friends can be helpful.